“Give me the sorrows of the world. I will transform it into hope.”

-I know how comforting a beautiful soul-inspired painting can be.
-This is why both my chosen charities, Women’s Refuge and Hospice NZ, are close to my heart.
+I know how comforting a beautiful soul-inspired painting or love-infused book can be.
+This is why both my chosen charities, Variety – the Children’s Charity and Women’s Refuge are close to my heart.

 @womensrefugenz is my chosen charity to donate to for people who purchase my paintings or join my creativity workshops.
 You may like to know that each painting sold or enrolment made helps empower a victim of family violence by offering a safe, supportive place to stay.

 I have known from an early age what it is to feel terrorized in your own home by people whose love ignites into hatred, aggression and violence.
 I know how it feels to have to flee, to seek safe refuge in a strange house, to no longer have a home.
 And I know, the strength kindness, caring and compassion can bring—and the power of beauty to help us transcend our pain.